 One of us has visited and walked this tour in the fall of 2017.

-- City Hall / Stadhuis Rotterdam, Coolsingel 40, 3011 AD Rotterdam, Netherlands
+- Starting Location: in front of City Hall / Stadhuis Rotterdam, Coolsingel 40, 3011 AD Rotterdam, Netherlands

 - A fully charged Smartphone with internet access.